IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 environments.
 Wireless access such as LTE and 5G typically cannot guarantee a given bandwidth; this is true especially for default bearers.
 The network throughput can vary considerably, for instance, in cases where the wireless terminal is moving around.
-Even though 5G can support bitrates well above 100Mbps, there are cases when the available bitrate can be much lower; examples are situations with high network load and poor coverage.
+Even though 5G can support bitrates above 1 Gbps, there are cases when the available bitrate can be much lower (less than 10 Mbps); examples are situations with high network load and poor coverage.
 An additional complication is that the network throughput can drop for short time intervals (e.g., at handover); these short glitches are initially very difficult to distinguish from more permanent reductions in throughput.

 Unlike wireline bottlenecks with large statistical multiplexing, it is typically not possible to try to maintain a given bitrate when congestion is detected with